liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/optional-imports.markdown

 Services components are always restarted when there are wiring changes).

 If you install the module when the optional dependency is missing from
-@product@'s OSGi runtime, your controller component catches a `ClassNotFoundException` and logs a warning or info message (or takes whatever other action you implement to handle this case).
+@sharepoint@'s OSGi runtime, your controller component catches a `ClassNotFoundException` and logs a warning or info message (or takes whatever other action you implement to handle this case).
 If you install the optional dependency, refreshing your module triggers the OSGi bundle lifecycle events